Sausage and Asparagus Risotto (vegetarian and vegan option)

 White wine isn’t quite as difficult to replace compared to the sausages and chicken stock.
 But if you’re not used to plant based cooking and you’re making this for dinner guest, please do double check that the wine is vegan.
 Wines aren’t always vegan (or even vegetarian) because of a process called ‘fining’ which uses animal products like milk proteins, egg whites, gelatin and even isinglass which is made from fish bladders.

 Sausage and Asparagus Risotto

-- Chop the sausages into bite size pieces then fry off in the pan until they begin to brown.
+- Remove the skins from the sausages by making a slit down the side and peeling it back.
+Pinch the sausages into bite size pieces then fry them in a large frying pan until they begin to brown.

 - Cook until the onions are translucent and the sausages are cooked through.

-- Next pour the rice straight into the pan and stir.
-Allow the rice to soak up the oil and sausage juices.
+- Next pour the dry rice straight into the pan and stir, allowing the rice to soak up the oil and other juices.

-- When the rice has begun to go translucent add a ladle of stock to the pan.
+- When the rice has begun to go translucent add the wine to the pan.

-- Let this simmer until almost all of the stock has been absorbed.
+- Let this simmer until almost all has been absorbed.

-- Repeat this process until all of the stock has been absorbed into the rice.
+- Repeat this process until all of the stock has been used and the rice is tender.

 - Add in the asparagus and cook until it is just softened.